 - The number of new employees in this payroll run

 - The number of employees with an organizational change

 This is extremely helpful for Payroll departments to know this information before running payroll.

 So what about the next step of actually running payroll?
 In order to do this, I would go back to the Payroll Control Center main page from Screenshot 3 above and this time select the “Payroll Production” process to begin the process of running a live payroll.
 In screenshot 6 below I have shown all of the steps that make up this process by click into the process and then clicking the circle that shows 6/7 as well as what has so far been completed and what is currently being processed in our system.

 This process will have all of the defined steps that we need to run each period as part of our production payroll run.
 These should sound pretty familiar to anyone who has worked with SAP on premise Payroll because we are indeed running the same programs in Employee Central Payroll.
 The first step “Start Production Payroll” is releasing the control record (PA03) into a released for Payroll status for us to be able to run Payroll.
-The second step “Run Payroll” is the step to run the familiar RPCALC* program that we all know and love.
-In order to execute it we need to click on the step and then click the start button.
-If there was a previous run and there are erroneous employees from the first run the system will prompt and ask if you want to only run those (Matchcode W) and you can make a selection as shown in Screenshot 7, otherwise we will run it for everyone.
+The second step “Run Payroll” is the step to run the familiar RPCALC* program we all know and love.
+To execute it we click on the step and then click the start button.
+If there was a previous run and there are employees that have been updated from the first run the system will prompt and ask if you want to only run those and you can make a selection as shown in Screenshot 7, otherwise we will run it for everyone.

 Once you make your selection this will kick off the RPCALC* program in the background and update the status from “Open” to “In Progress” and then “Completed” when finished with the background job as shown in Screenshot 8.

 To see more information you can click the “See details” button in Screenshot 8 which will take us to another screen showing some more information from the run where you can click further to see even more details as shown in Screenshot 9.